Last Updated on September 7, 2020 by Rodrigo @ OutofYourComfortZone

 One of the highlights of our trip was definitely the mini “road trip” we took with our rental car through Nagorno-Karabakh and southern Armenian.

-For starters, the drivers were pretty wild and clearly not all that concerned about safety (and keep in mind, this is coming from someone who has driven and/or ridden in plenty of other places where drivers also have a blatant disregard for safety).
+For starters, the drivers were pretty wild and clearly not all that concerned about safety (and keep in mind, this is coming from someone who has driven and/or ridden in plenty of other countries where drivers also have a blatant disregard for safety).
 As in, we saw perhaps a dozen near head-on collisions because someone passed another car on a blind corner (I still shudder to think about it).

 And truthfully, the roads are in very, very rough condition – full of massive potholes, entire missing patches, and steep curves that genuinely make it difficult to drive.
 And naturally, the conditions get much, much worse if you don’t stay on main roads (something we are usually happy to do with rental cars in other places, but really wouldn’t recommend in Armenia).